juanps13/Personal-CV/README.md

 ## About me

 Hi, I'm Juan Pablo, I'm from Buenos Aires, Argentina.
-I have a bachelor in economics in UCA (Argentina) and curretly finishing my MBA in UTDT (Argentina).
+I have a bachelor in economics in UCA (Argentina) and currently finishing my MBA in UTDT (Argentina).

 [LinkedIn Page](https://www.linkedin.com/in/juan-pablo-fernandez-37b253110)